tomjwells/coti-node-monitoring/README.md

 ![Wildcard subdomain example](https://media.discordapp.net/attachments/995792094088155227/1070766780181659668/Screenshot_2023-02-02_at_18.04.48.png)

-where the IP address is the IP address for your server.

 ## 1. Clone the Repository

 To keep things organized, I suggest having your Coti node located under the directory `~/coti-node`.
 We will install the monitoring setup alongside that directory, under `~/coti-node-monitoring`.
 From your home directory, run